 1. Corporate training videos are a cost-effective option.

 If you want to invest in classroom training sessions, you are more likely to spend more on the instructors and other travel costs compared to the actual training materials your employees will use.

 When you use videos for corporate training, you will not have to worry about any of that.
-All your employees need to do to begin their training is press play and they can watch these videos anywhere as well.
+All your employees need to do to begin their training is press play and they can watch these videos anywhere.

 In addition to those cost-saving benefits, another reason why videos are cost-effective is that you will only be paying once to create these videos which you can use for a long time.